Content Related Links

 For further information and advice on accessing telecare services please see the Accessing Telecare Services page.

-For all telecare requests (including specialised requests for Pill Dispenser , Just Checking , Buddi and CCTV) contact in the first instance:
+For all telecare requests and returns (including specialised requests for Pill Dispenser, Just Checking, Buddi and CCTV) contact in the first instance:

 - Susan McIntosh